 There was only one historically important attempt to attribute the Book of Revelation to an author using the name of John as a pseudonym.
-Around the year 200 CE, a Roman presbyter called Gaius, followed by an Asian group called the Alogi,22 claimed that this book was written in John's name by the heretic Cerinthus, in order to deceive people it was apostolic.23 There is no evidence that this was the result of a genuine discovery, but rather it was a crude attempt to undermine the authority and credibility of the Book of Revelation, for its visions had inspired the prophetic Montanist movement, which was attracting many people away from the Church at that time.24 This was the only early attempt, from within the Western Church, to discredit the Book of Revelation.
+Around the year 200 CE, a Roman presbyter called Gaius, followed by an Asian group called the Alogi, claimed that this book was written in John's name by the heretic Cerinthus, in order to deceive people it was apostolic.
+There is no evidence that this was the result of a genuine discovery, but rather it was a crude attempt to undermine the authority and credibility of the Book of Revelation, for its visions had inspired the prophetic Montanist movement, which was attracting many people away from the Church at that time.
+This was the only early attempt, from within the Western Church, to discredit the Book of Revelation.
 Of significance is the fact that rejecting the book's apostolic authorship was deemed an effective way of discrediting it.

-b.
-The second challenge comes from those who claim that the author was not the apostle, but another John, portrayed as a younger man, otherwise unknown, who may have belonged to a group of early Christian prophets (cf. Rev 22,9).25 The current scholarly consensus
+2. The second challenge comes from those who claim that the author was not the apostle, but another John, who is portrayed as a younger man, otherwise unknown, who belonged to a group of early Christian prophets (cf. Rev 22,9).
+The current scholarly consensus supports this solution to the identity of the author.
+Similarly, in times past, the author was distinguished from John the

-22 Identified by Epiphanius of Salamis who coined the name, which means at the same time 'illogical' and 'against the Logos'.
-According to Epiphanius, the Alogi also opposed the Gospel of John because of its Logos theology (Epiphanius, Panarion 51.1,3-6; 51.32,2-33,3).
-About whether they ever existed as a group, what they actually claimed and whether there was any connection between the Alogi and Gaius, there is much debate, see Charles E. Hill, The Johannine Corpus in the Early Church, Oxford: OUP, 2004; 172-204.
+&lt;sup>20 The author describes himself only as a fellow-servant of God and as a prophet, but not as an apostle or disciple.
+Some scholars interpret this to mean he should not therefore be identified with John the apostle or disciple of Jesus.
+However, if this had been stated openly in the text, it would immediately have raised suspicions of pseudonymity.
+Identified by Epiphanius of Salamis who coined the name, which means at the same time 'illogical' and 'against the Logos'.
+According to Epiphanius, the Alogi also opposed the Gospel of John because of its Logos theology (Epiphanius, Panarion 51.1.3-6; 51.32.2-33.3).
+About whether they ever existed as a group, what they actually claimed and whether there was any connection between the Alogi and Gaius, there is much debate, see Charles E.

+Hill, The Johannine Corpus in the Early Church, Oxford: OUP, 2004; 172-204.

-23 Reported by Eusebius, Gaius wrote "Then there is Cerinthus, who by revelations purporting to have been written by a great apostle presents us with tales of wonder falsely alleged to have been shown to him by angels", The History of the Church III,28.2; Penguin Classics, 1989; 91.
+Reported by Eusebius, Gaius wrote: "But Cerinthus also, by means of revelations, said to be written by a great apostle, brings before us miraculous things in a deceitful way, saying that they were revealed to angels" (The History of the Church III,28.2).
 For the heresies of Cerinthus, see Charles E. Hill, Regnum Caelorum: Patterns of Millennial Thought in Early Christianity, 2nd ed.
 Grand Rapids MI/Cambridge UK: Eerdmans, 2001; 69-73.

-24 According to Charles Hill (Regnum Caelorum, 143-59), the Montanists, or New Prophecy movement, were falsely accused of being 'millennialists' in the classical materialist sense, but rather represented the inauguration of a new age of 'Paraclete now', i.e. a kind of inaugurated millennialism, or what would be termed postmillennialism nowadays.
+According to Charles Hill (Regnum Caelorum, 143-59), the Montanists, or New Prophecy movement, were falsely accused of being 'millennialists' in the classical materialist sense, but rather represented the inauguration of a new age of 'Paraclete now', i.e. a kind of inaugurated millennialism, or what would be termed post-millennialism nowadays.

-25 For the biblical argument for this view, see David Aune, The Prophetic Circle of John of Patmos, Journal of the Study of the New Testament (1989), 103-16.
+For the biblical argument for this view, see David Aune, The Prophetic Circle of John of Patmos, Journal of the Study of the New Testament (1989), 103-16.